31 Jan What is involved in keeping native stingless bees in Sydney?

 Native Bee Hive location

-Siting and installing your Native Bee Hive (Sydney only)
+Siting and installing your Native Stingless Bee Hive (Sydney only)

-The first thing to know is that the hive is to remain in a fixed position (and not be moved once installed).
-The reason for this is that the bees geo-locate their home very accurately and if the hive is moved, the bees wont be able to find their home.
+- The first thing about installing your native bee hive is that the hive is to remain in a fixed position (and not be moved once installed).
+The reason for this is that the bees geo-locate their home very accurately and if the hive is moved, the bees won’t be able to find their home.

-Typical installations include mounting the hive to a wall or fence or fixing it on a stand or post.
+- Typical installations include mounting the hive to a wall or fence (with brackets 300mm x 250mm) or fixing it on top of a stand or post (guide: 100mm x 100mm).

 Can I use garden sprays?

-Please don’t spray insecticides or toxins anywhere near (within at least 30m of the hive).
+- Please don’t spray insecticides or toxins anywhere near (within at least 20m of the hive).
 Sprays like mosquito spray or cockroach spray are insecticides (bees are insects) and insect sprays will kill bees.
-Equally, garden sprays for bugs can be just as effective at killing bees (and beneficial bugs), even home made or natural products.
+Equally, garden sprays for bugs can be just as effective at killing bees (and beneficial bugs), even homemade or natural products.

-Sprays can be airborne many many meters from where they were sprayed.
+- Sprays can be airborne many meters from where they were sprayed.
 The toxins in the air can rapidly get into hives and kill them.

 Moving a Native Bee Hive: